 Now the real challenge starts.
-So far I have had so many distractions in my life that I have never really been alone with my MS. I always had other things in my life to keep me busy or keep my mind off my troubles.
-Even when I was in the hospital my focus was on getting better.
-I have worked threw my entire diagnosis and this is the first time I will not have a job since before college.
+So far I have had so many distractions in my life that I have never really been alone with my MS. I always had other things to keep me busy or keep my mind off my troubles.
+Even when I was in the hospital, my focus was on getting better.
+I have worked through my entire diagnosis and this is the first time I will not have a job since before college.
 So forgive me if I resort to what I know.

 After only a week back in New Orleans I posted my resume on some job websites.
 I was bragging to my friends about having a great week.
 I told everybody that would listen I was feeling fantastic and I haven’t felt this good in months.
 I believed my “spell” had past and old mister MS had gone back to sleep.
 I was saying all of this from a wheelchair.
 I was stuck in denial.

 Tommy set up a full-length mirror that I passed everyday.
 One day while walking by the mirror I stopped and looked at myself.
 I mean I really took a good look.
 As I stared, I was disappointed that I didn’t see the Nicole I use to know, the one that I still pictured myself as.
 I saw the new Nicole.
 The one that couldn’t stand up straight and used a walker to get around the house.

 I thought, “Look at me.
 Who in their right mind would hire me?”

 I slowly slid to my knees and began to do what I do best.
 I cried.

 But this time it was different.
 I wasn’t sad and not really sure why I was crying.
 Yes, I know I was missing the old me but the reality is, that person is gone and will never come back and I was ok with that.
 How I came to that conclusion I may never know but it was a wonderful enlightening moment.
 I think that may have been the first time I really faced my MS. And guess what.
 I won!